Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Conceptual Framework

-\paragraph{AI-oriented trustworthiness.} It refers to system-level trustworthiness criteria of mental health AI defined at the model and infrastructure level, including reliability, robustness, fairness, privacy protection, evaluation validity, and avoidance of harmful or misleading outputs.
-These criteria are primarily specified and assessed by AI, NLP, and security research before and during deployment, and they constrain the range of behaviors that interaction-level trust can safely support.
-Failures at this layer, such as unsafe or unstable generation, may undermine trust regardless of interaction quality.
+\paragraph{AI-oriented trustworthiness.} AI-oriented trustworthiness refers to system-level criteria defined at the model, data, evaluation, and infrastructure levels, including reliability, robustness, uncertainty awareness, fairness, privacy protection, evaluation validity, and avoidance of harmful or misleading outputs.
+These criteria are primarily specified and assessed by AI, NLP, and security research before and during deployment, and they constrain which interaction-level trustworthiness can be warranted.
+Failures at this layer, such as harmful generation, privacy leakage, or biased evaluation, may undermine trust regardless of interaction quality.

-Together, these three layers show that trust in AI-powered MHS systems is an alignment problem across stakeholders.
-Human trust must be grounded in interaction- and AI-oriented trustworthiness, while system-level trust alone is insufficient if interaction cues mislead users.
-This layered taxonomy synthesizes stakeholder-specific perspectives and structures our review of scope, methods, and evaluation practices in the following sections.
+Layer labels are assigned by evaluation target, not by keyword.
+Cross-layer assignments are expected: explainability may be evaluated as model faithfulness or explanation design; privacy as data protection or disclosure safety.
+Primary and secondary labels locate evidence across layers rather than exclusive categories. (\autoref{tab:coding-examples} is coding examples and \autoref{tab:analytic-layer-assignments} is aggregate assignments.)
+The three-layer frame trust in MHS as calibration problem.
+Human trust should track interaction- and AI-oriented trustworthiness.
+The taxonomy structures following review in \autoref{tab:trust-rubric}, which is evaluation aids, not certification or safety guarantee.